Jonathan Risueño

-Matías Jonatan Risueño Luján (born 14 October 1982) is a Spanish football manager and former footballer who played as a forward, currently in charge of Colombian club Águilas Doradas.
+Matías Jonatan Risueño Luján (born 14 October 1982) is a Spanish football manager and former footballer who played as a forward.

 Playing career

 Born in Alborache, Valencian Community, Risueño was a Valencia CF youth graduate.
 After making his senior debut with CD Buñol, he subsequently represented Real Valladolid B, CD Soledad and Calasparra FC in Tercera División.

 Ahead of the 2006–07 season, Risueño joined UE Castelldefels also in the fourth tier, scoring on his debut.
 In January 2007, he moved to fellow league team FC Palafrugell, but had an altercation with the club's manager José Luis Ruiz during a match against CE Europa, after taking (and missing) a penalty kick despite the manager's urges to another player to take it; he subsequently moved to CF Badalona's reserves in Primera Catalana at the end of the month.

 In July 2007, Risueño moved to Atlético Monzón, but signed for fellow fourth tier side CF La Nucía the following 31 January.
 He also represented FC Vilafranca before retiring.